How Vehicle Tracking Gets Off Track

 3. Poor Product Selection

 Another reason is managers, familiar with vehicle tracking systems from a previous job, implement the same GPS system in their new company without defining requirements to reviewing the market.
 Companies have made major gaffes by selecting a package at the top levels of a company without knowing its characteristics in relation to all levels of the company because they know someone.
-What often results from this is the fleet management system doesn’t fit the organizational needs, or the GPS solution takes more time to use than can be accomplished along with daily work tasks.
+What often results from this is the fleet management system does not fit the organizational needs, or the vehicle tracking solution takes more time to use than can be accomplished along with daily work tasks.

 Solution: Ensure proper discover is conducted to understand customers operations beyond what they define as their top issues so you can customize a solution to improve ROI in multiple areas.
 Training and working with multiple levels of an organization to determine how the data can solve operational issues, improve customer service, increase efficiency and improve profitability.